SWEN30006-2025-SM1/workshop0-practicegithub-assignment-tuew06-16-00-team-17/README.md

-# Workshop 0 Template
+# Team 17 - Workshop Tuesday W06 16:00
-A template for Workshop 0
+The best team you can find on the earth.